unrealircd/unrealircd-webpanel/README.md

 ## Installation ##

 Note: This instructional assumes this is going to be hosted in the webroot directory `/var/www/` (html/) directory.
-You may want to hide this somehow.
-Well, you definitely should.
-I don't know how to do that though.
-Sorry.

 Please make sure you have [correctly setup UnrealIRCd for use with JSON-RPC](https://www.unrealircd.org/docs/JSON-RPC) before you continue.